datacarpentry/sql-socialsci/_episodes/06-aggregation.md

 ~~~
 {: .sql}

-We can see from the reults of running this that all 3 values are represented and that there is no missing data in this field.
+We can see from the results of running this that all 3 values are represented and that there is no missing data in this field.

 However if we run a similar query for 'A11_village'